-Kaleida offers numerous community benefit programs and services in community-based settings and in its campuses and facilities, in response to the needs of the communities it serves.
-They include community health fairs, health screenings, health education lectures and workshops for community groups and the general public, school health education programs, consumer health information, facilitated (insurance plan) enrollment services and clinical services such as city school-based health centers, outpatient clinics, adult and pediatric long-term care services, neonatal intensive care services and behavioral health services.
+Kaleida offers numerous community benefit programs and services in community-based settings and in its campuses and facilities, in response to the needs of the communities it serves, including medically underserved populations.
+Programs and services include community health fairs, health screenings, health education lectures and workshops for community groups and the general public, school health education programs, consumer health information, facilitated (insurance plan) enrollment services and clinical services such as city school-based health centers, outpatient clinics, adult and pediatric long-term care services, neonatal intensive care services and pediatric behavioral health services.
 Staff members of Kaleida also participate in community leadership efforts by donating significant hours of board service to other not-for-profit organizations.
 Kaleida supports graduate medical education and offers health professions education support for community members through continuing education programs and scholarships.

-In addition, Kaleida serves the largest Medicaid and indigent patient population in Western New York whose healthcare service is only partially paid for by the Medicaid program.
+In addition, Kaleida serves a large Medicaid and indigent patient population in Western New York whose healthcare service is only partially paid for by the Medicaid program.
 Kaleida provides service to Medicaid patients at reimbursement levels that are below the cost of care provided.